 Remember: if the pants don’t fit, it’s the pants’ fault – not her body’s.

-Making online shopping work
+How to make online shopping work

 Unfortunately, most of the major retail clothing stores do not provide plus size clothing in-store and if they do, it can be very limited.
-An exception for Juniors is Forever 21 and H&M, both of which do a decent job of including plus sizes on the floor.
+An exception for Juniors is Forever 21 and H&M, both of which do a decent job of including Junior plus sizes on the floor.